 The group members, in conjunction with the Representative, will agree the minimum set of data which is required for the group to operate successfully.

 All users, or those supported by the group (Data Subjects - DS) must formally agree, in writing, to provision of their personal data.
-If they withdraw from the group, their data must be removed from the groups records.
+If they withdraw from the group, their data must be removed from the group’s records.

 As a minimum, the Representative will be fully familiar with the guidance on GDPR on the Diocesan web site.